chrstroll/weather-recap-full-V2/docs/privacy-policy.md

 # Privacy Policy – The Weather Recap

-**Last updated: December 7, 2025**
+**Last updated: December 28, 2025**

 This Privacy Policy describes how The Weather Recap (“the App”) handles information when you use it.
-The App is published by Claret Bioscience, Inc. (“we”, “us”, or “our”).
+The App is published by The Weather Recap Inc. (“we”, “us”, or “our”).

 ## 1. Data we collect